progsysseminar15/progsys/writeups/Stonebraker87.md

 transactions.
 I would like to see how other this and other log-based database systems have handled the question of ordering in a log when distributing a database.

+### K. Shankari
+#### Overview
+This paper describes a database system that attempts to solve the problem of crash recovery management by eliminating it.
+It does so by never overwriting data - all updates are turned into inserts.
+It deals with segmentation by utilizing the database index to support some form of threading, and also compacts while writing historical records to offline storage.

+Transactions are initialized by advancing a counter to create the XID.
+If this needs to be strictly monotonically increasing, it would imply a synchronization point.
+Need to modify transaction state (e.g. from "in progress" to "committed").
+Even with storing everything, might want to compress for performance, e.g. bloom filter.
+Requires user to specify access patterns - similar to "hot" and "cold" files, relations need to specify how they will access archival data.

+A key notion is that of validity - each version of a record is valid from the time that it is written to the time that the next version is written.
+Should versioning be exposed or should it be under the covers?

+Comparing the compaction strategy with LFS, the primary difference is really in the B-tree index.